orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 * Higher versions **incorporate** all APIs from previous versions
 * Once shipped, versions are frozen
 * Specific .NET platform to .NET Standard
-  * .NET Standard version depends on which version of .NET Standard the platform is implementing
+  * .NET Standard version depends on which version of .NET Standard platform is implementing
-* .NET Standard version choise
+* .NET Standard version choice
   * The higher the version, the more APIs are available to you
   * The lower the version, the more platforms you can run on